 This dehydrator comes with a solid black door, which is slightly opaque.
 If you really want to be able to see your dehydrating goodies while it’s running and you don’t mind the extra expense, you could buy a clear door to use instead.

-What’s the Difference Between the 9-Tray and 5-Tray Dehydrators?
+What’s the Difference between the 9-Tray and 5-Tray Units?

 Nothing except for the number of trays and therefore the size and capacity.
-It’s about the size of a microwave (but square-shaped) and fits fine on your counter-top.
+The 9-tray dehydrator is about the size of a microwave (but square-shaped) and fits fine on your counter-top.

 How Long is the Warranty?